Giskard-AI/giskard-hub/docs/_sources/cli/guide/manage-datasets.rst.txt

         ],

         # We can place a recorded answer as `demo_output` (optional)
+        demo_output={
+            "role": "assistant",
-        demo_output={"role": "assistant", "content": "I see.
-Have you tried to restart the laptop?"},
+            "content": "I see.
+Have you tried to restart the laptop?", "metadata": {"test_metadata": "No matter which kind of metadata"}, },

         # Tags (optional)
         tags=["customer-support"],